-An I2C bus operates with one or more master devices that generate the serial clock (SCL), and read/write data on the serial data line (SDA) to/from slave devices such as the AD5398A.
-On all devices on an I2C bus, the SCL pin is connected to the SCL line and the SDA pin is connected to the SDA line.
-I2C devices can only pull the bus lines low; pulling high is achieved by the pull-up resistors, R_P.
+An I2C bus operates with one or more master devices that generate the serial clock (SCL) and read and write data on the serial data line (SDA) to and from slave devices such as the AD5821A.
+On all devices on an I2C bus, the SDA pin is connected to the SDA line and the SCL pin connected to the SCL line of the master device.
+I2C devices can only pull the bus lines low; pulling high is achieved by pull-up resistors, R_P.
 The value of R_P depends on the data rate, bus capacitance, and the maximum load current that the I2C device can sink (3 mA for a standard device).